An infrared echo from a circumstellar disk in the hydrogen- and helium-poor SN 2024aecx: Observations and data reduction

 {We obtained one epoch of NIR spectra (\textit{zJ} and \textit{HK}) with the MMT and Magellan Infrared Spectrograph \citep[MMIRS;][]{mmirs} on the 6.5-m MMT located on Mt.\ Hopkins in Arizona, USA on 2025~Jan~11 at 11:07:57.282 UT (60686.46 MJD).
 The data were reduced using the MMIRS pipeline written in \texttt{IDL} \citep{mmirspipe}.
 Telluric and flux calibration were also performed using \texttt{xtellcor} \citep{vacca03} using a standard A0V star observed at a similar time and airmass.}

-We obtained optical photometry of SN\,2024aecx in the $uBVgri$ bands using the Direct 4k$\times$4k camera on the 1-m Henrietta Swope telescope at Las Campanas Observatory, Chile, from 2024 Dec 19 to 2025 Apr 14.
+{To find a reference peak epoch, we fit a third-order polynomial to the public ATLAS $o$-band photometry (shown in Figure~\ref{fig:LC}) and find the peak epoch of MJD 60680.26.} We obtained optical photometry of SN\,2024aecx in the $uBVgri$ bands using the Direct 4k$\times$4k camera on the 1-m Henrietta Swope telescope at Las Campanas Observatory, Chile, from 2024 December 19 to 2025 April 14.
 The full data reduction process is described in \citet{Kilpatrick2018}, and the light curves are shown in Figure~\ref{fig:LC}.
-The photometry is in the natural system, consistent with the Carnegie SN Project-I \citep[CSP-I; e.g.,][]{Stritzinger2018phot}.
+The photometry is in the natural system, consistent with the Carnegie Supernova Project-I \citep[CSP-I; e.g.,][]{Stritzinger2018phot}. {Further discussions on the optical light curve will be provided in Andrews et al. (2026, in preparation).}